TMZ0087/SVD-Compression/README.md

 This Project demonstrate how SVD can be used for image compression by keeping only the most biggest singular values

 ## Features
-- Image compression using SVD
+- 🗜️Image compression using SVD
-- Compression ratio analysis
+- :bush: Compression ratio analysis
 - Visual quality comparison
 - Energy capture analysis